hyobinkang/hyobinkang/README.md

-👋 Welcome to Hyobinkang's GitHub!

 ## 🙋 About Me

-Hi!
+Hi there!
 I'm **Hyobinkang**, a Computer Science student who enjoys turning ideas into working code.
 When a project comes my way, I hold on and work through it step by step — that process is what I genuinely enjoy. 😄
-These days I'm actively using AI tools like Claude to move faster and build smarter.

 ## 🌱 Currently Learning

-- **Data Analysis & ML** — studying with BDAI, a data science club at my university
+- **Data Analysis & ML** — studying with BDAI, a data science club
 - **SQL** — building a solid foundation for working with data
 - Heading toward **AI & Machine Learning** as my ultimate goal